 Responsibilities: Assist the Registrar with electronic filing, scanning and other administrative tasks related to applications, courses and transcripts.

 Recommended Skills: Familiar with Adobe Pro (can be trained), basic skills in Microsoft Word and Excel.
 Attention to detail and strong organizational skills.

 Work Schedule: 10 hours per week

-Semester: Summer, 2021, Fall 2021, Spring 2022 | Location: On-Campus | Department: Graduate Medical Sciences
+Semester: Fall 2022, Spring 2023 | Location: On-Campus | Department: Graduate Medical Sciences

 Job Details: This role will primarily operate to assist the GMS Marketing Team with responsibilities that fall under the scope of ‘communicating with current GMS Community members.’

 Responsibilities: The primary responsibility for this role will be managing the GMS Press weekly newsletter via Mailchimp.
 The intern will also assist with dialing social media postings as well as other GMS-wide communications.